11 Mistakes to Avoid When Selling Your Art Online

 First and foremost, if you sell your work privately, please remember to mark it as sold!
 Otherwise, it can be very disappointing for collectors who check out with the piece, only to learn that it’s already gone.

-Bluethumb also gives you the option to mark your works as unavailable if you go away on holiday or have work in an exhibition.
+Bluethumb also gives you the option to mark your works as unavailable with Holiday Mode if you go away or have work in an exhibition.
 Please make use of this feature for any extended period of time, but also make sure to mark it as available as soon as possible when you return.
 Better yet, have a friend look after your sales while you’re away!

 2. Not Marking an Artwork as ‘Ready to Hang’